 Iterate steps 2 and 3 until convergence.

-Note that in this aim we only focus on copy number variation (CNV), microRNA and RNA-Seq (mRNA) data, but the MGMCluster can take to any type of omics data as input.
+Note that in this aim we only focus on copy number variation (CNV), microRNA and RNA-Seq (mRNA) data, but the MGMCluster can take to any type of omics data as input and can accommodate more than 3 types of data.

 We will simulate different scenarios of genomic perturbation.
 To simulate a virtual patient with unaltered number variation (CNV), microRNA and mRNA profile, we will first estimate the statistical distributions of each measuring unit of copy number variation (CNV), microRNA expression, and mRNA expression by using the data of 1098 matching normal samples in the breast invasive carcinoma dataset from TCGA.
 In particular, we assume CNV follows multinomial distribution8,